Diazepam (Valium, Ansiolin, Diazemuls, Noan, Tranquirit, Valeans) is a benzodiazepine

 Diazepam is known by the medical profession (although this term is seldom used when addressing a patient) as a minor tranquilizer.
 This belies the drugs

 true strength as it is indeed a powerful sedative.
 In small doses it will relieve anxiety.
 When taken in sufficient doses, like all benzodiazepines, it will induce sedation.
-It is often used to treat alcoholism.
-Initially, once alcohol consumption has ceased, a high dose is usually administered and then every week or month (depending on the severity of the physical addiction
+It is often used to treat aggitation related to alcohol withdrawal.
+Initially, once alcohol consumption has ceased, a high dose is administered and then every week or month (depending on the severity of the physical addiction

-) the dose is titrated downwards in a very gradual manner. (e.g 2mgs at a time)
+) the dose is tapered downwards in a very gradual manner. (e.g 2mgs at a time)

 [top]Ways of Administration

-Diazepam comes in tablet, suppository gel and injectable form - it is commonly prescribed in tablet form which comes in three strengths - namely 2mg , 5mg and 10mg doses.
+Diazepam is administered orally in tablet and liquid form, rectally as a gel, and injected intramuscularly and IV.
+Diazepam is commonly prescribed in tablet form which comes in three strengths - 2mg , 5mg and 10mg.

 The 2mg tablets are "usually" in the UK - pure white.